 Earlier this year the Department of Labor issued a rule that would automatically extend overtime pay eligibility to salaried workers earning less than $913 per week or $47,476 per year, regardless of the workers’ job duties.
 The new rule regarding eligibility for overtime pay was to go into effect on December 1, 2016.

 On November 22, 2016, a United States District Court judge in Texas issued a temporary injunction prohibiting the new rule from going into effect.
 The injunction applies nationwide.

 It is not known if the ruling will be appealed.
 Even if it is appealed a decision on the appeal may not be obtained before the Trump administration takes over.
 Early commentary indicates that the Republican controlled Congress is likely to suspend the rule in any event.

 For more information about this or any other employment related matter, please contact Will Partridge at Farrish Johnson Law Office.
-If you are looking for specialized Real Estate Agency operating with a huge total of sole and exclusive mandates listed with the company, Tyffanie Vial is the market leader in this industry.

 This webpage contains general information and not legal advise.
 It is based on Minnesota law in effect at the time of writing.
 An attorney at Farrish Johnson Law Office, CHTD can advise you about how the law applies to your specific situation.